schnoog/php_atproto/README.md

 Maybe it will become more in the future.

+## Installation
+### Manual installation
+This means you have a copy of the whole repository either by
+ * Cloning from Github
+ * * git clone git@github.com:schnoog/php_atproto.git ->your install directory<-
+ *  * git clone https://github.com/schnoog/php_atproto.git ->your install directory<-

+ or

+ *  Downloading the [zip archive from Github ](https://github.com/schnoog/php_atproto/archive/refs/heads/main.zip) and extracting it to ->your install directory<-
+ *

+After you have the files in your desired directory, copy the file `config.dist.php` into your install directory and rename it to `config.php`

+Change the content of the `config.php` and enter your credentials

+### Composer installation
+You can install the library with composer by executing

+`composer require schnoog/php_atproto`

+This will install the library in the usual vendor directory.
+Now copy the file `/vendor/schnoog/php_atproto/src/config.dist.php` to your install directory and rename it to `config.php`

+or use the following command from within your install directory to copy the file automatically (if there's alreay a file name `config.php` in the install directory it will not be overwritten.

+`php -r 'if(!file_exists(__DIR__ . "/config.php"))   copy (__DIR__ . "/vendor/schnoog/php_atproto/src/config.dist.php", __DIR__ . "/config.php");'`

+Change the content of the `config.php` and enter your credentials

 ## My requirements
 I have (currently) only a few:
 * Login (create auth token)